ted-spence-avalara/developer-dot/communications/dev-guide/getting-started/authentication.md

 <h3>Encode your API Key</h3>

-To encode a plaintext string to Base64 in Windows Powershell you can use the following script:
+To encode a plaintext string to Base64 in Windows Powershell, you can use the following script:

 {% highlight powershell %}
 # Encode a string to Base64